joshwashywash/joshwashywash.github.io/src/content/blog/records-as-switches.md

 const listener = createKeyListener(map);
 ```

-The benefit of doing it this way is that you can set up the listener now and add/remove entries from the map at any time.
+The benefit of doing it this way is that you can add or remove entries from the map at any time before or after the listener is set up.
 It's completely dynamic.

 ## that's that